Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "You ain’t gotta, but it’s still true."

-"I…guess?
+"I... guess?
 But there’s gotta be a better way to put it," objected Walsh, "I *like* the guy an’ I don’t wanna, like, demean him or anything."

 "Dude."
 Coombes walked over and put a hand on Walsh’s big shoulder.
 "DUDE.
 Daar is the kinda guy who would embarrass himself *just because a friend asked nicely.* Really," he chuckled, "I don’t think Tiggs cares much."